7Block Labs

 --end-time 2026-01-07T23:59:59Z --verbose

-• Collect the most recent digest, compute its SHA‑256, submit to your TSA, and store the RFC 3161 token alongside the digest object key in the manifest. (docs.aws.amazon.com)
+• Grab the latest digest, calculate its SHA‑256, send it over to your TSA, and keep the RFC 3161 token by the digest object key in the manifest. (docs.aws.amazon.com)

 apiVersion: audit.k8s.io/v1